 The analysis is provided in Table 7.
 Please note that analytes which did not record results above the LOD were not tabulated.
-This included analytes which are defined in the consent by a limit.
+This includes analytes which have specific consent limits.

-Figure 9 WRS Waikaikai Landfarm landfarmed areas (image provided by WRS)
+Figure 18 WRS Waikaikai Landfarm landfarmed areas (image provided by WRS)\